In This Article

 As a security measure, they encrypt all sensitive information.
 They also perform regular assessments to look for security threats.

 23andMe doesn’t release any personal information to government agencies.
-But they can do this if they are handed a court order, subpoena, or a search warrant.
+However, they can do this if they are handed a court order, subpoena, or search warrant.

 Here’s our 23andMe review if you need more information.

-It depends.
+It depends on the test.
 It’s best that you look for a company that:

 Data encryption will make it difficult for hackers to decode the information and connect it to a person.
 ID numbers make personal details like your name unidentifiable.